datadryad/dryad-app/config/solr_config/README.md

 # Custom configuration for Solr/Geoblacklight

-Dryad adds journal information to the standard Geoblacklight schema so that users can search for a publication DOI, manuscript number, or Pubmed ID.
+Dryad adds journal information to the standard Blacklight schema so that users can search for a publication DOI, manuscript number, or Pubmed ID.
 We also add a facet for the publication name.

 Currently we have only customized two files, `schema.xml` and `solrconfig.xml` compared to the default geoblacklight configuration which is available from `https://github.com/geoblacklight/geoblacklight-schema/archive/v0.3.2.tar.gz`.